Liquid: Language Models are Scalable and Unified Multi-modal Generators: Experiments

-\looseness=-1 For the image generation tasks, we evaluate the model on two benchmarks, GenAI-Bench~\cite{GenAI-Bench} and MJHQ-30K~\cite{playgroundv2.5}.
-GenAI-Bench is an challenging image-to-text generation benchmark designed to evaluate the capabilities of visual generation models.
-It evaluates both basic skills, such as understanding attributes, scenes, and relations in text inputs, and advanced skills, including abilities like counting, differentiation, comparison, and understanding logical relationships from text input, thereby highlighting the graded progression in complexity.
-GenAI-Bench employs VQAScore, which leverages a visual-question-answering (VQA) model.
+For the image generation tasks, we evaluate the model on three benchmarks: GenAI-Bench~\cite{GenAI-Bench}, MJHQ-30K~\cite{playgroundv2.5}, and WISE~\cite{niu2025wise}.
+GenAI-Bench~\cite{GenAI-Bench} is an challenging image-to-text generation benchmark designed to evaluate the capabilities of visual generation models.
+It employs VQAScore, which leverages a visual-question-answering (VQA) model.
 This enables more precise evaluation of how well the generated image aligns with the text prompt, critically assessing the capability to parse scenes, objects, attributes, relationships, and engage in higher-order reasoning such as comparison and logic.
-The latter calculates the Frechet Inception Distance (FID)~\cite{fid} score between the generated images and 30K high-quality images to assess the quality of the generated images.
+MJHQ~\cite{playgroundv2.5} calculates the Frechet Inception Distance (FID)~\cite{fid} score between the generated images and 30K high-quality images to assess the quality of the generated images.